You will learn strategies and tactics to deliver threat hunting campaigns on large scale computer networks:

 MCSI teaches a rapid reverse-engineering methodology to help threat hunters validate whether suspicious binaries are malware or not.
 Even people who have never done any reverse engineering before will be able to perform basic malware analysis tasks after undertaking this module.

 - Using annotations, structured documentation, and code similarities

 Module 8: Rapid Incident Response

-Module 9: Threat Hunting Workshop
+Module 9: Threat Intelligence